 Elodie Laine

 - Head of the PROMISE project, 2023-2028, Consolidator Grant from the European Research Council.
-Check our first and second currently open Post-Doc positions!

 - Junior member of the institut Universitaire de France, 2023-2028.